jeremygray/pyfilesec/docs/source/index.rst

 File-oriented security in python
 ---------------------------------

-pyFileSec provides a class ``SecFile`` and helper functions.
-These are intended to make it easier to work with computer files while protecting them from casual inspection or accidental disclosure.
-The intended audience is small workgroups and research teams looking.
+pyFileSec provides a class ``SecFile`` that is intended to make it easier to protect computer files from casual inspection or accidental disclosure.
 By design, privacy assurance, ease-of-use, and a stable, cross-platform API are important security goals.
 Integrity assurance is useful but not a top priority.
 The speed of code execution is relatively unimportant.
-Truly sensitive information should be protected through multiple means, including procedural, physical, and legal methods. pyFileSec is only concerned with file-oriented aspects of information security (e.g., not network security, side-channel attackes on cryptography, or other issues).
+Truly sensitive information should be protected through multiple means, including procedural, physical, and legal methods.

 pyFileSec is less about encryption (which it does handily, as do many excellent packages), and more about managing the immediate security issues that arise